-ACE will provide participants with a high-quality program and opportunities to learn, grow, and extend your professional network.
-AAPG
+ACE will provide you with a high-quality program and opportunities to learn, grow, and extend your professional network.
+AAPG received

-received more than 1,600 abstracts, which underwent a rigorous peer-review and selection process, resulting in 477 oral and 510 poster
+more than 1,600 abstracts, which underwent a rigorous peer-review and selection process, resulting in the selection of 606 oral and 516

-contributions coming from presenters working in industry, academic, government, and other areas.
+poster presentations coming from industry, academia, government, and other areas.

-The heart of AAPG lies within the technical program, and the 2020 ACE Meeting will include a diverse program of exciting and
+The heart of ACE lies within the technical program, and this year’s convention will include a diverse program of exciting and

 informative technical talks and posters covering such topics as the characterization of both siliciclastic and carbonate sedimentary

-systems, new ideas and innovative workflows, machine learning, and its application to various aspects of our businesses.
-Unconventional
+systems, new ideas and innovative workflows, and machine learning and its application to various aspects of our businesses.

-reservoirs in the U.S. and China will be highlighted.
-Other sessions will focus on carbon capture, induced seismicity, and there will
+Unconventional reservoirs in the U.S. and China will be highlighted and ther sessions will focus on carbon capture, as well as induced

-be several special sessions honoring Albert Bally and his revolutionary work on structural characterization.
-A number of interactive
+seismicity.
+There will be several special sessions honoring Albert Bally and his revolutionary work on structural characterization.
+A

-In addition to the technical program, AAPG features a range of special sessions featuring current industry themes addressed by leaders
+In addition to the technical program, ACE features a range of special sessions featuring current industry themes addressed by leaders in

-in the fields.
-These sessions range from “Are we done, or do we need to reset Upstream?,” “Where are the Investors?,” and “Gas – The
+the fields.
+These sessions range from “Are we done, or do we need to reset Upstream?,” “Where are the Investors?,” and “Gas – The New

-New Oil!”
-Technical special sessions will focus on E&P opportunities, including Mega-Plays that Changed the World, Brazil Presalt basins
+Oil!”
+Technical special sessions will focus on E&P opportunities, including Mega-Plays that Changed the World, Brazil Presalt basins —

-— Santos Basin E&P, and DeepWater reinvents itself.
-Of course, no ACE would be complete without the Discovery Thinking program!
+Santos Basin E&P, and Deep-Water Reinvents Itself.
+Of course, no ACE would be complete without the Discovery Thinking Forum!

-ACE 2020 field trips and short courses include opportunities across the U.S. and across a range of modern and ancient depositional
+ACE 2020 field trips and short courses offer opportunities across the U.S. and across a range of modern and ancient depositional

 environments.
-Short courses include sequence stratigraphy, a core workshop, LNG 101, and machine learning.
-Unconventional reservoirs
+Short course topics include sequence stratigraphy, a core workshop, LNG 101, and machine learning.
+Unconventional

-are featured throughout the education program, with a short course as well as field trips to the West Texas and upstate New York offering
+reservoirs are featured throughout the education program, with a short course as well as field trips to West Texas and upstate New York

-opportunities to build understanding of these types of plays.
+offering opportunities to build your understanding of these types of plays.

-Science education and educators will be celebrated with opportunities to interact with and learn from teachers as well as scientists of
+Science education and educators will be celebrated with opportunities for you to interact with and learn from teachers as well as

 If you haven’t visited Houston lately, you haven’t visited Houston!
 Downtown continues to be renovated and refreshed, and you’ll